JetBrains/lets-plot-docs/source/python/shared/features/sampling.rst

 Sampling

-Sampling is a special technique of data transformation, which helps to deal with large datasets and overplotting. :ref:`Learn more <sampling>`.
+Sampling is a special technique of data transformation, which helps to deal with large datasets and overplotting. :doc:`Learn more </python/pages/sampling>`.